Do you offer a South Dakota Enhanced concealed-carry permit class?

-For us here at The Forge, self defense – or personal defense (which nominally includes others), is whatever you do or don’t do in order to avoid, prevent, or survive an unsafe or violent encounter.
+For us here at The Forge, self defense – or personal defense (which nominally includes other people), is whatever you do or don’t do in order to avoid, prevent, or survive an unsafe or violent encounter.

-Obviously some things you might do are better than others.
-Training in self defense will give you more and better options.
+Obviously some things you might do (or not do) are better than others.
+Training in self defense will give you more and better options from which to choose.

-If you had a police protection detail, you might not feel so safe if you knew they had zero training.
+If you had a professional protection detail, you might not feel very safe if you thought they had zero training.

-Concealed carry training is the practice of material in a self defense system that includes use of a concealed firearm.
+Concealed carry training is the practice of skills in a self-defense system that includes use of a concealed firearm.

 This is not the same as a firearms safety class or CCW permit class, or even a defensive pistol class.

 Obviously there is better and worse training out there for concealed carriers, but the idea of “concealed carry training” is that you are regularly training and practicing all of the things involved in carrying a deadly weapon for personal protection.

 If you spend a decent amount of time on the range, we applaud you.
 Most people rarely go, and when they do it’s for fun, not practice.
 But you must also already know the limitations a live fire range brings to training.